-The Solutions Labs participants were recruited by invitation.
+The solutions labs participants were recruited by invitation.
 Those who completed the survey had the opportunity to volunteer for the solutions lab they were interested in and all of those who volunteered received an invitation to participate.
 Recruitment via direct contact (email and phone) followed.
 Companies that were relatively frequently either submitting or supporting the submission of building permits were invited to attend.
 A balance between design professionals (e.g. architects, home designers, Energy Advisors, energy modellers and engineers) and builders and developers was sought to ensure a fulsome and informed discussion.

-2.6 Final Phase - Broad Engagement Sessions, Survey & Indivdiual Meetings
+3.6 Final Phase - Broad Engagement Sessions, Survey & Individual Meetings

-The final broad engagement sessions are open to all industry stakeholders (including local government staff) who wish to attend and will seek feedback on the proposed adoption pathways.
+The final engagement sessions were open to all industry stakeholders (including local government staff) who wished to attend and were intended to seek feedback on the proposed adoption pathways.